 Unless you want your session to look like the photo attached, you’d best consider what we are getting ready to share.

-I am sure you have gone into your local convenience, grocery and drug stores and noticed the bare shelves.
+I am sure you have noticed the bare shelves at your local convenience, grocery, and drug stores.
 Everything from Clorox to toilet paper is gone!

 Apple’s CEO, Tim Cook, announced closing its retail stores outside of the Greater China area until March 27, 2020.
 Bath and Body Works has followed suit.